 Gemma-4 on Apple Silicon

-Google's Gemma-4 instruct series spans four sizes — two compact dense (e2b, e4b), one sparse mixture-of-experts (26 B-A4B), and one frontier-class dense (31 B).
-All four ship with mlx-optiq-4-bit quants on Hugging Face.
+Google's Gemma-4 instruct series spans five sizes: two compact dense (e2b, e4b), a dense 12 B (the unified text+vision model, now with image input), one sparse mixture-of-experts (26 B-A4B), and one frontier-class dense (31 B).
+All five ship with mlx-optiq-4-bit quants on Hugging Face, and all five take image input.
 They share the Gemma chat template and a distinctive shared-KV attention design.

 Available quants